shrutirandive/ML-Iris-Dataset/README.md

 Now the given problem is a classification problem..
 Thus we will be using the classification algorithms to build a model.

-- **Classification**: samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data
+- **Classification**: samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data.

 - **Regression**: if the desired output consists of one or more continuous variables, then the task is called regression.
 An example of a regression problem would be the prediction of the length of a salmon as a function of its age and weight.